 A poll by the State Science & Technology Institute shows 95 percent of likely voters in Pennsylvania voters overwhelmingly support the Innovative Science & Technology for Economic Prosperity initiative (iSTEP) proposed by SSTI.
 Support cuts across common policy divides, as voters of different ages, races, parties, and education all approve of implementing iSTEP.
 The initiative described to respondents would bring the “benefits of American innovation to the American people.”
 Policies discussed to implement the idea include increasing investments in research, expanding start-ups’ access to capital, and converting “government-funded research into new companies and jobs.”

-According to an independent report released last summer by the Brookings Institution’s Metropolitan Policy Program, Pennsylvania’s leadership has gone sideways and the state could be missing out on job and economic growth as it falls behind other states in fostering investments in innovation.
+According to an independent report released in summer 2019 by the Brookings Institution’s Metropolitan Policy Program, Pennsylvania’s leadership has gone sideways and the state could be missing out on job and economic growth as it falls behind other states in fostering investments in innovation.